proxeIO/pyopengl-shadertoy/README.md

 Compiling vertex and fragment shaders from file paths, creating a shader program, adding a framebuffer object and a texture, and continuously updating that program based on the modification time of the shader files.

 Using PyOpenGL to create a window with an OpenGL context, rendering to a textured quad.
-Doeing so by setting up a vertex buffer object (VBO) with the vertex positions and texture coordinates, rendering the quad with the shader program.
+Doing so by setting up a vertex buffer object (VBO) with the vertex positions and texture coordinates, rendering the quad with the shader program.
 The texture for the quad is stored in a framebuffer object (FBO), which allows for off-screen rendering.

 Then continuously checking for modification time of the shader files, recompiling the shader program if any of the files have been modified.